Practical Information and Safety

 Students will also be provided with emergency contact details of Warwick staff and support services who will be contactable 24 hours, 7 days a week.

-Campus safety and safety in London
+Campus safety and safety on trips

 We expect that students who are travelling to join our programme are sufficiently well enough, physically and mentally to do so.
 This will enable the students to get the most out of what will be an intensive programme packed with activities, including sight-seeing and day trips.
 If a student has been unwell prior to the programme, we ask that you make us aware prior to arrival so we can assess their suitability for the programme and put appropriate support in place if required.
 Please note, we may require medical evidence that the student is well enough to travel and participate in the programme.